-Today, I will be giving out the Complete and Comprehensive review of Private Tunnel accompanied by the Definitive Guide on all you need to know before buying.
+So today, we will be looking at the Complete and Comprehensive review of Private Tunnel followed by the Definitive Guide on all you should know before choosing it.

-It is the commercial child of OpenVPN Technologies, the people responsible for the OpenVPN protocol.
+From a business perspective, it is the commercial child of OpenVPN Technologies, that is, those responsible for the OpenVPN protocol.

-It is relatively unknown in the VPN industry, so I decided to conduct a Private Tunnel review to see how the service performs.
+It is not widely known in the VPN industry, so I personally conducted a Private Tunnel review to test the service performs.

-Now by the end of this review, you will definitely know if Private Tunnel is actually the best for you.
+That’s said, at the end of this review, you will definitely know if Private Tunnel is truly the best for you.

 Now let’s dive in,